Bachelor of Arts in English Education - Secondary

 The following information comes from the official EWU catalog, which outlines all degree requirements and serves as the guide to earning a degree.
 Courses are designed to provide a well-rounded and versatile degree, covering a wide range of subject areas.

-English Education-Secondary Major, Bachelor of Arts in Education (BAE)
+English - Secondary Education Major, Bachelor of Arts (BA)

 Secondary Education students must complete the required Secondary Education Core and the following courses.